Topology of irregular isomonodromy times on a fixed pointed curve: Introduction

-In particular the spaces of generalised monodromy data, the wild character varieties (a.k.a. wild Betti spaces), have been proved to form a local system of Poisson varieties~\cite{boalch_2014_geometry_and_braiding_of_stokes_data_fission_and_wild_character_varieties} \fn{Basically speaking, a bundle of Poisson manifolds equipped with a complete flat connection: the (Betti) isomonodromy connection.}
+In particular the spaces of generalised monodromy data, the wild character varieties (a.k.a. wild Betti spaces), have been proved to form a local system of Poisson varieties~\cite{boalch_2014_geometry_and_braiding_of_stokes_data_fission_and_wild_character_varieties}\fn{ Basically speaking, a bundle of Poisson manifolds equipped with a complete flat connection: the (Betti) isomonodromy connection, a.k.a. the wild nonabelian Gauß--Manin connection.}

-over any space $\ol{\bm B}$ of admissible deformations.
-These are important because they give a purely topological description of the nonlinear isomonodromy differential equations via the Riemann--Hilbert--Birkhoff correspondence.
+over any space $\bm B$ of admissible deformations.
+These give a purely topological description of the nonlinear isomonodromy differential equations, via the Riemann--Hilbert--Birkhoff correspondence.

-Our purpose in this paper is to study the fundamental groups of the base spaces $\ol{\bm B}$ of such admissible deformations, the groups that will act by algebraic Poisson automorphisms on the wild character varieties (the fibres of~\eqref{eq:betti_bundle}) from the parallel transport of the isomonodromy connection---i.e. the monodromy of the nonlinear differential equations.
-This builds on our previous paper~\cite{doucot_rembado_tamiozzo_2022_local_wild_mapping_class_groups_and_cabled_braids}, which used a fixed marking: here we will quotient by the Weyl group action and get to the full version of ``wild'' mapping class groups, in analogy to forgetting the ordering of marked points on the underlying pointed curve.
+Our purpose in this paper is to study the fundamental groups of the base spaces $\bm B$ of such admissible deformations, the groups that will act by algebraic Poisson automorphisms on the wild character varieties (the fibres of~\eqref{eq:betti_bundle}) from the parallel transport of the isomonodromy connection---i.e. the monodromy of the nonlinear differential equations.
+This builds on our previous paper~\cite{doucot_rembado_tamiozzo_2022_local_wild_mapping_class_groups_and_cabled_braids}, which used a fixed marking: here we will quotient by the Weyl group action and get to the full version of `wild' mapping class groups, in analogy to forgetting the ordering of marked points on the underlying pointed curve.